dr-leo/pandaSDMX/doc/usage.rst

 Data providers which support SDMXML offer data sets in two distinct formats:

-* generic data sets: These are self-contained but not memory-efficient.
+* generic data sets: These are self-contained but less memory-efficient.
   They are suitable for small to medium data sets, but less so for large ones.
 * Structure-specific data sets: This format is memory-efficient (typically about 60 per cent smaller than a generic data set) but it requires the datastructure definition (DSD) to interpret the XML file.
-The DSD must be downloaded prior to parsing the data set.
-However, as we shall see in the next section, the DSD can be provided by the caller to save an additional request.
+The DSD must be downloaded prior to parsing the dataset. pandaSDMX can do this behind the scenes.
+  However, as we shall see in the next section, the DSD can also be provided by the caller to save an additional request.

 The intended data format is chosen by selecting the agency.
 For example, 'ECB' provides generic data sets, whereas 'ECB_S' provides structure-specific data sets.
-Hence, there are actually two agency IDs for ECB, ESTAT etc.
+Hence, there are actually two agency ID's for ECB, ESTAT etc.
 Note that data providers supporting SDMXJSON only work with a single format for data sets.
-Hence, there is merely one agency ID for OECD.
+Hence, there is merely one agency ID for OECD and ABS.

 Filtering
 ::::::::::::